isomerpages/moh-vaccinegov/pages/faq.md

 					<input id="question-2-3" type="checkbox">
 					<label for="question-2-3" class="tab-label">I’m not feeling well, what should I do?</label>
 					<div class="tab-content">
-						<p>Please do not go for the appointment.
-You should only take the vaccination when you are well. </p>
+						<p>You should only take the vaccination when you are well. </p>
 						<p>
-							If you have not taken your 1st dose, cancel and rebook both appointments using the same booking link issued by SMS.
-If you have taken your 1st dose and wish to reschedule your 2nd dose, please call the MOH COVID-19 vaccination hotline at 6995 9199.
+							For appointments made at Public Health Preparedness Clinics or Polyclinics, please call the clinic to reschedule your appointment.
 						</p>
 					</div>
 				</div>